shashankShreyaskar/WeatherApp/README.md

-Weather app based on geo location.
+Weather app based on geo-location.